3DTopia/3DGen-Bench/README.md

 ## Data
-- We carefully design 1,100 prompts(510 for text and 510 for image), select 19 generative models(9 for text-to-3D and 13 for image-to-3D), and obtain 11,220 3D assets finally.
+- We carefully design 1,020 prompts(510 for text and 510 for image), select 19 generative models(9 for text-to-3D and 13 for image-to-3D), and obtain 11,220 3D assets finally.
 - We build **3DGen-Arena**, a public benckmark platform for 3D generative models.
-You can contribute votes and find learderboard from [here](https://huggingface.co/spaces/ZhangYuhan/3DGen-Arena)
+You can contribute votes and check learderboard from [here](https://huggingface.co/spaces/ZhangYuhan/3DGen-Arena)
 - We released full prompts, 3D assets and human annotations on Huggingface, you are free to download from [here](https://huggingface.co/datasets/3DGen/3DGen-Bench).